joaomorenorf/blog/content/post/vulnhub_hackday_abania_walkthrough.md

 $6$saltsalt$t084OTPu49EJVUgFTLQxZ4yArFIeFzEnpGtrpyifSoSmJuIk0rQ9YmVXUyd2.Is1eMV/S0loZUxni1ijH5Qem.
 ```

-I then replaced the x of the user root and taviso in the passwd file with the new password hash and uploaded it again, overwriting the original `/etc/passwd`.
+I then replaced the second field of the user root and taviso in the passwd file with the new password hash and uploaded it again, overwriting the original `/etc/passwd`.

 Trying to SSH in with root and the new password failed - likely because root SSH login is disabled.
 But trying to SSH in with the user taviso works and we now have a working session!